massalabs/massa/docs/technical-doc/api.rst

         },
     ];

-`get_datastore_entry`
+`get_datastore_entries`
 --------------------

-Get a data entry both at the latest final and active executed slots.
+Get a data entry both at the latest final and active executed slots for the given addresses.

 If an existing final entry (`final_value`) is found in the active history, it will return its final value in `active_value` field.
 If it was deleted in the active history, it will return null in `active_value` field.